liberapay/liberapay.com/README.md

 Setting up the Database
 -----------------------

-Once Postgres is installed, you need to configure it and set up a gittip database.
+Once Postgres is installed, you need to configure authentication and set up a gittip database.

+### Authentication

+If you already have a "role" (Postgres user) that you'd like to use, you can do so by editing `DATABASE_URL` in the generated local.env file.
+You can also change the database name there.
+See [Configuration](#configuration) for more information.

-First, add a "role" (Postgres user) that matches your OS username.
-Make sure it's a superuser role and has login privileges.
+Otherwise, you should add a role that matches your OS username, and make sure it's a superuser role and has login privileges.
 Here's a sample invocation of the createuser executable that comes with Postgres that will do this for you, assuming that a "postgres" superuser was already created as part of initial